threadi/wp-personio-integration-light/readme.txt

 #### Features

-- manual or automatic import of open positions in German and English
+- manual or automatic import of open positions in German and English (other languages only in [Personio Integration Pro](https://laolaweb.com/plugins/personio-wordpress-plugin/))
 - positions are indexable by search engines (SEO)
 - each open position (job description) under own URL on your website
 - data protection friendly, as no applicant data is collected and stored
-- 7 Blocks for Block Editor, 2 classic widgets and [shortcodes](https://github.com/threadi/wp-personio-integration-light/blob/master/doc/shortcodes.md)
+- multiple Blocks for Block Editor, 2 classic widgets and [shortcodes](https://github.com/threadi/wp-personio-integration-light/blob/master/doc/shortcodes.md)
 - support for classic as well as block themes
 - optionally group the lists by categories, departments, offices etc.
 - some [WP CLI commands](https://github.com/threadi/wp-personio-integration-light/blob/master/doc/cli.md) for simplified handling of data